Arvind Manocha, President and CEO

 Sara Jaffe, Vice President, Development

-Sara joined Wolf Trap in 2012 to lead the Foundation’s philanthropic program, securing more than $13 million annually to support its arts and education programs.
-Sara has dedicated 20+ years to advancing culture in the Washington, D.C. region, raising more than $100 million to benefit the Shakespeare Theatre Company, Signature Theatre, and the Community Foundation for Northern Virginia, where she most recently served as Vice President.
+Sara joined Wolf Trap in 2012 to lead and grow the Foundation’s philanthropy program.
+During this time, support for Wolf Trap’s arts and education programs has doubled, and more than $120 million has been raised.
+Sara has dedicated 20+ years to advancing culture in the Washington, D.C. region, leading nonprofit advancement teams at the Shakespeare Theatre Company, Signature Theatre, and the Community Foundation for Northern Virginia, where she most recently served as Vice President.
 Sara received a B.A. with high honors in Theatre and Dance from Trinity College in Hartford, Connecticut.
 She currently serves on the Board of Directors of A-SPAN, and is a member of the Board of Visitors of The Hockaday School (Dallas, TX), the Board of Directors of The Inkwell, and is a lifetime member of Leadership Arlington.
 In 2012, WJLA-TV honored Sara as one of seven recipients of the Tribute to Working Women Award, and in 2015, Leadership Arlington recognized Sara as one of the 40 Under 40 leaders who demonstrate impact through their exceptional leadership in the DC region.

 Akua Femi Kouyate-Tate, Vice President, Education